Pension and insurance indemnities

 • a one-time disbursement.

-In case of a funded pension:
+In case of a fund pension:

-• a pension shall be paid periodically.
+• pension is paid periodically.

-• the fund units are freely inheritable, and
+• the fund units are freely inheritable.

-Death insurance benefit is tax-free.
+Death insurance benefit is exempt from tax.

 • to transfer the inherited fund units to his/her pension account, or